KevinLe563/CoachingUp/README.md

 # CoachingUp
-Web application where users can connect with other people who want to do mock interviews.
-Users can also add people whom they have interviewed with, make friends and connections, etc.
+Web application where coaches and make postings to connect with potential clients on an amazon-like marketplace.

-mock-finder Frontend:
+CoachingUp Frontend:

 src:
     - Home: home landing page